yellowmessenger/documentation/docs/platform_concepts/appConfiguration/billdesk-emailpay.md

 ---

-# BillDesk EmailPay

-Integrate your Yellow.ai account with [BillDesk EmailPay](https://www.billdesk.com/web/) to receive payments from your users.
-This integration allows the following,
+The [BillDesk EmailPay](https://www.billdesk.com/web/) integration enables your bot to manage the following BillDesk functions.

 1. Generate a payment link to receive payments
 2. Check the status of the payments and recieve notifications on the same.